 - There are also a number of Bible scholars who believe that scriptures such as Daniel 7:1-8, 24-28 and Revelation 17:1 infer that the Antichrist will be a gentile (i.e., not a Jew) from a nation that is part of a coalition of nations that will comprise a new or revived Roman Empire.
 However, we do not think these scriptures are conclusive.

-Most biblically-mentioned signs of when the Antichrist will become the political leader of the world are ambiguous.
+Most biblically-mentioned signs of when the Antichrist will become the political leader of most of the world are ambiguous.
 In contrast, Daniel 11:31 prophesies that a future ruler will be responsible for desecrating the temple in Jerusalem and abolishing the daily sacrifice.
 Many, if not most, Bible scholars think this ruler will be the Antichrist.
 Since the temple was destroyed centuries ago and has not been rebuilt, it obviously will need to be rebuilt before this scripture can be fulfilled.
-Therefore, the rebuilding of the temple in Jerusalem will be a definite sign that the Antichrist will soon become the political leader of the world.
+Therefore, the rebuilding of the temple in Jerusalem will be a definite sign that the Antichrist will soon thereafter become the political leader of most of the world.

 During the so-called “last days,” a ruthless man to whom the Bible refers by several names, including the Antichrist, the Beast, and the Man of Lawlessness, will become the supreme ruler of virtually the entire world.
 He will be a blasphemer, deceitful, destructive, egotistical, empowered by Satan, and will persecute people who seek to be faithful to God.
-A definite sign that the Antichrist will soon become the political leader of the world will be the rebuilding of the temple in Jerusalem.
+A definite sign that the Antichrist will soon become the political leader of most of the world will be the rebuilding of the temple in Jerusalem.